 [PUBLISHED] [Erickson, Author, with Benton and Grasz, Circuit Judges] Petition for Review - Immigration.
 The agency denied asylum and withholding of removal based on a finding that serious reasons exist to believe petitioner committed a serious nonpolitical crime outside the U.S. Held: the "serious reasons for believing" standard requires a finding of probable cause before an alien can be subject to the mandatory bar set forth in 8 U.S.C.
 Sec.
 1158(b0(2)(A)(iii) and 8 C.F.R.
 Sec.
 1208.16(d)(2).
 Because no such finding was made below, the matter is reversed and remanded for proceedings consistent with the court's opinion.

 You are here

-[UNPUBLISHED] [Per Curiam - Before Erickson, Wollman and Stras, Circuit Judges] Civil case - Civil rights.
-Dismissal affirmed without comment.
+[UNPUBLISHED] [Per Curiam - Before Shepherd, Melloy, and Kobes, Circuit Judges] Civil case - Civil rights.
+Claims against four Nebraska state judges were barred by the doctrine of judicial immunity; dismissal of other claims against other defendants affirmed without comment.